What We Do

 Alcohol Prevention

 Arclett works at the edge of early behaviour change, focusing on the space before alcohol becomes a problem.
-While treatment services support people living with dependency, we support the much larger population who are quietly reflective, curious, or questioning their relationship with alcohol.
-Through population-level prevention, campaigns, and cultural commentary, we engage many people at once ~ creating space for reflection, awareness, and social proof.
+While treatment services support people living with dependency, we empower the much larger population who are quietly questioning their relationship with alcohol.
+Through population-level prevention campaigns, we engage many people at once ~ creating space for reflection and awareness.

 Positive, Gain-Framed Messaging

-While harm-framed prevention has value, Arclett focuses on what people can gain from alcohol non-use: clarity, creativity, connection, and freedom.
+While harm-framed prevention has value, Arclett focuses on what people can gain from alcohol non-use: clarity, connection and a sense of freedom.
 We do not use scare tactics or judgement; instead, we inspire reflection and behaviour change by emphasising the benefits of living alcohol-free.
-This approach is innovative within public health, as few initiatives focus on gain-framed messaging at scale.
+This approach is innovative within public health, as few initiatives focus on gain-framed messaging & stigma at scale.

 Community Engagement

-Arclett provides a safe, inclusive, and judgement-free space where people exploring sober curiosity can connect, share stories, and reduce isolation.
+Arclett provides a safe, inclusive and judgement-free space where people exploring sober curiosity can connect, share stories and reduce isolation.
 Through lived experience storytelling, and in-person events in the outdoors, our community strengthens early reflection and supports positive behaviour change at a population level.
-Individuals feel seen, supported, and inspired to explore alcohol non-use on their own terms.
+Individuals feel seen, supported and inspired to explore an alcohol-free life on their own terms.

 Population-Focused Approach

-Our work combines public health expertise, professional experience in alcohol treatment, and lived experience to ensure Arclett’s campaigns are culturally relevant, evidence-informed, and aligned with prevention priorities.
-We operate at scale ~ reaching many people at once ~ to support early reflection, increase awareness, and shift cultural norms around alcohol.
+Our work combines public health expertise, professional experience in alcohol treatment and lived experience to ensure Arclett’s campaigns are culturally relevant, evidence-informed and aligned with prevention priorities.
+We operate at scale on the model of one-to-many ~ reaching many people at once ~ to support early reflection, increase awareness and shift cultural norms around alcohol.

 Shifting Cultural Norms

 We challenge assumptions about alcohol and spotlight emerging trends in alcohol-free living.
-By highlighting movements like sober curiosity, Dry January, and the rise of Low & No alcohol, Arclett helps normalise alcohol non-use.
-Our commentary and campaigns show that choosing not to drink can be socially accepted, culturally visible, and positively supported.
+By highlighting movements like sober curiosity, Dry January and the rise of Low & No alcohol, Arclett empowers people to improve their relationship with alcohol through normalising alcohol non-use.
+Our campaigns show that choosing not to drink can be socially accepted, culturally visible and positively supported.